raspberrypilearning/build-a-webpage/en/step_5.md

 --- /task ---

-Your ... could also have:
+Your web page could also have:

 --- task ---

-something
+Custom CSS classes that you create and apply.

 --- /task ---

 --- task ---

-something
+Animations or flip cards to create interest.

 --- /task ---

+--- task ---

+Been shared to the Raspberry Pi Foundation community gallery to inspire others.

+--- /task ---

-Reflecting about how you made your ... will help you in your future projects.
+Reflecting about how you made your web page will help you in your future projects.

 Answer the questions below by drawing, writing, typing in a document, talking to someone, or in your own creative way that works best for you.